esl/MongoosePush/guides/metrics.md

 ## Default dashboard

 MongoosePush 2.1.1 provides default Grafana dashboards where we can see some of the available metrics.
-You can create the dashboards using following command:
+You can create the dashboards using the following command:

 ```bash
 make dashboards